 CSIS consists of five research divisions, the division of Spatial Information Analysis, the division of Spatial Information Engineering, the division of Spatial Socio-economic Research, the division of Joint Usage and Research, and the Research Initiative for Geospatially Enabled Society.
 This page introduces the various studies currently being conducted by these divisions and their members.
-Detailed information can be viewed under the outline of each division and at pages of each member.
+Detailed information can be viewed under the outline of each division.

 This division investigates methods for analyzing and modeling the shape, distribution and spatial relationships of spatial objects.
 The division also applies these methods to analyses of human spatial phenomena, such as urban activities and human behavior, and to natural spatial phenomena, such as landforms, hydrology and vegetation in order to understand and visualize the spatial characteristics of these features and to uncover the underlying mechanisms, which can then be used to predict future phenomena and to analyze spatial policies.
 Many studies have been conducted, some of which are briefly shown here.